 NewsItemIds are intended to be unambiguous for all time.
-The preferred value of ProviderId field is an Internet domain name that is owned by the provider of the NewsItem - but the owner of a domain name (the registrant) can change over time.
+The preferred value of ProviderId field is an Internet domain name -- and may include a subdomain name -- that is owned by the provider of the NewsItem - but the owner of a domain name (the registrant) can change over time.
 The initial intention of the DateId portion of the NewsItemId was to disambiguate the ProviderId by specifying a point in time at which the Provider in question owned the URL.
 Thus, even if two Providers owned the same URL, they would own it at different times and hence use different values in the DateId field.